Hosting a zero waste meetup really isn’t that hard!

 It’s not easy to be the push – in fact, I’d avoid it entirely if I could – but if you can get the first zero waste meetup started, you can start to build a group bigger than yourself.

-Why you need to be the spark
+Why you need to host the first zero waste meetup

 Outside of major cities most places don’t have a dedicated, active zero waste group.
 That’s not to say there aren’t people interested, it’s just that no one has taken the initiative to bring a community to life.
 If you’re like me, you probably don’t want to be that person.